JGB prices slip as investors take profits; Europe eyed

 SYDNEY, Feb 14 Asian shares inched to 19-month highs on Tuesday as the potential for economic stimulus in the United States lifted the dollar, bond yields and Wall Street stocks.

-TOKYO, May 21 Japanese government bond prices fell on Monday, as investors took profits following the benchmark yield's drop last week to its lowest level in nearly nine years, with the yield curve steepening as longer tenors underperformed.
+TOKYO May 21 Japanese government bond prices fell on Monday, as investors took profits following the benchmark yield's drop last week to its lowest level in nearly nine years, although remaining concerns about Europe's debt situation limited the fall in prices.

-Investors' interest in bonds waned after leaders of G8 countries backed keeping Greece in the euro zone at a weekend meeting, and vowed to take all necessary steps to combat financial turmoil and revitalise a global economy increasingly threatened by Europe's debt crisis.
+JGBs were in favour among investors last week as escalating worries about Europe drove them towards the relative safety of these securities.

 "That's what we are doing, currently, taking the 5/10 flatteners or the 10/20 flatteners.
 That is the only idea that currently we can have, we haven't got anything other than that," he said.

-On Monday, though, the yield curve steepened, as longer maturities sold off ahead of a 20-year auction on Thursday.
+* On Monday, though, the yield curve steepened, as longer maturities sold off ahead of a 20-year auction this week.

-The spread between the 5-year and 10-year yields, which shrank to 59.5 basis points last Wednesday - its narrowest in three years - widened to 62 basis points on Monday.

-Japanese government bond market sentiment deteriorated after last week's rally, but most market participants expect worries about Europe's debt crisis to keep yields from rising, a weekly Thomson Reuters survey showed.
+* Japanese government bond market sentiment deteriorated after benchmark yields fell to a nearly 9-year low last week, but most market participants expect worries about Europe's debt crisis to keep yields from rising, a weekly Thomson Reuters survey showed.

 SYDNEY, Feb 14 Asian shares inched to 19-month highs on Tuesday as the potential for economic stimulus in the United States lifted the dollar, bond yields and Wall Street stocks.